 Indoor exposure to contaminants should be minimized to avoid adverse health and comfort effects.
 Experience shows that this qualitative statement is difficult to translate into measurable terms, such as performance indicators or metrics, which can be used as a basis for defining and assessing requirements in regulations and standards while holistically reflecting indoor air quality.
 The simplest and most commonly used approaches rely on ventilation airflow rates determined by experts or codes.
 These approaches have fundamental shortcomings in practice for systems that do not have steady contaminant sources or do not provide a constant airflow rate, such as natural, hybrid, or demand-controlled ventilation.
 More sophisticated approaches can be based on health damage, pollutant exposures, or perceived air quality but they generally entail a number of assumptions about the pollutants of concern and occupant scenarios.
 Such methods could lead to useful metrics.
 However, as of today, there is no clear set of metrics that can be used to assess the overall ventilation performance of a building with regard to its indoor air quality, or used in standards or regulations.

-The attendees at this workshop are expected to participate, either through presentation, or in active discussions during each session.
-Target attendees are experts, professionals, or scientists researching ventilation or IAQ issues related to existing or potentially new IAQ performance approaches, such as metrics.
+The attendees at this workshop participated, either through presentation, or in active discussions during each session.
+Target attendees were experts, professionals, or scientists researching ventilation or IAQ issues related to existing or potentially new IAQ performance approaches, such as metrics.

-About one third of each session will be dedicated to discussions with the audience based on presentations, sometimes with the help of an interactive voting system to instantaneously collect the opinion of the attendees.
+About one third of each session was dedicated to discussions with the audience based on presentations, sometimes with the help of an interactive voting system to instantaneously collect the opinion of the attendees.

-Keynote presentations will focus on the specifications and needs for performance-based approaches and associated IAQ metrics for building ventilation, which consider pollutants and sources of concern.
-The regular session presentations will review IAQ indices, analyze their pros and cons, and suggest improvements where necessary.
+Keynote presentations focused on the specifications and needs for performance-based approaches and associated IAQ metrics for building ventilation, which consider pollutants and sources of concern.
+The regular session presentations reviewed IAQ indices, analyzed their pros and cons, and suggest edimprovements where necessary.

 Topics addressed in presentations and discussions